Moduli of hybrid curves I: Variations of canonical measures: Preliminaries

-In this paper, unless otherwise stated, we only consider \emph{stable metrized complexes} (\emph{with marking}) which are those whose underlying augmented (marked) graph is stable.

-A \emph{layered metrized complex} is a pair $(\mc, \pi)$ consisting of a metrized complex $\mc$ and a layering $\pi$ on the set of edges of $\mc$.
-Any layered metrized complex naturally gives rise to a layered augmented metric graph: we take the underlying augmented metric graph $\mgr$ of $\mc$ together with the ordered partition $\pi$ of the edge set $E$ of the graph $G$, which is a finite graph model of $\mgr$.
+A \emph{layered metrized complex} is a pair $(\mc, \pi)$ consisting of a metrized complex $\mc$ and a layering $\pi$ on the edge set of $\mc$.
+Any layered metrized complex naturally gives rise to a layered augmented metric graph.

-Again, we will only consider stable layered metrized complexes which are those whose underlying metrized complex is stable.